inickt/cs4500-mineola-kilgore/Fish/README.md

  3. Draw a board.
  4. Remove a tile from a board, creating a hole.
  5. Determine the legal moves from a given tile.

+##### state.rkt
+Contains the data and function definitions representing a state of a Fish game.
+Provides functionality to:
+ 1. Create a game with a specified number of players.
+ 2. Place an avatar at a specific location on a Board.
+ 3. Move an avatar from one location to another on a Board.
+ 4. Determine a list of valid moves for a specific Penguin.
+ 5. Render the State.

+##### penguin.rkt
+Contains the data and function definitions describing a player's penguin color in a game of fish.
+Provides an enumeration of Penguins, a function to draw a Penguin avatar, and a function to map a Penguin to the visual color used to represent penguins of that color.

 ##### tile.rkt
 Contains the data and function definitions describing a tile.